cplsek/Make-GettingStartedWithArduino/README.md

 In addition to versions of the projects created in the Arduino IDE, I also wanted to play with diagramming using [Fritzing](http://fritzing.org/home/) and JavaScript implementations using [Johnny-Five](http://johnny-five.io/).

-The book is available for purchase on Amazon at http://www.amazon.com/Getting-Started-Arduino-Electronics-Prototyping/dp/1449363334
+The book is [available for purchase on Amazon](http://www.amazon.com/Getting-Started-Arduino-Electronics-Prototyping/dp/1449363334).
+To implement the examples in the book, I used oddWires' [Ultimate Kit with Arduino Uno](http://www.oddwires.com/the-ultimate-arduino-kit/), which is an awesome deal for newbies.

 ## Project Files
 In the repository, you'll find the following areas: